Pandurang Raut

 Pandurang Dattaram Raut (13 July 1946 – 3 October 2022) was an Indian politician, co-founder and president of the Goa Praja Party.
 Raut was a member of the Goa Legislative Assembly representing the Bicholim constituency.
 He also served as a cabinet minister from February 1991 to April 1994.

 Personal life and death

-Raut was born in Goa.
+Pandurang Raut was born on 13 July 1946 in Bicholim, Goa in Portuguese India during the Portuguese Empire.
 He was married to Vilasini.
 On 3 October 2022, Raut died from a brief illness, at the age of 76.
 He was cremated at his native village, Sal in Bicholim.